 Wrap and Protect at Night

 Not only does wrapping your hair at night save you time in the morning, but it also protects your delicate tresses while sleeping, especially if you add in extra protection in the form of a silk hair cover or pillowcase.
-When you mold your hair to the shape of your head, you preserve body and volume in a low-maintenance fashion that requires absolutely no heat.
-You won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.
+Wrap your hair into a doobie with a brush or comb, molding your hair to the shape of your head.
+This preserves body and volume in a low-maintenance fashion that requires absolutely no heat.
+You also won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.

 Trim as Needed

 The ends of your hair can become excessively dry if not cared for properly.
 They're the oldest and most fragile parts of your hair and they need to be treated with extreme care.
 However, they're not going to last forever, so it's better to get rid of split and dry ends sooner rather than later.
-The longer you keep them, the more hair they’ll damage.
+The longer you keep them, the more your split ends will travel—all the way up to the hair follicle.
 If you routinely pamper your hair and observe other good practices, you'll need to trim less often than someone who flat irons daily or never deep conditions.